plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 you can see that it's wrong.

 How do we fix the wrong?
 How do we stamp out the injustice?
-How do we paper over the nasty reverberations from society's past mistakes and renovate our world today?
+How do we paper over the nasty reverberations from society's past and renovate our world today?

 One solution is to change the rules of basketball and give Asians five points per basket instead of the usual two.
 This would likely encourage NBA team owners to employ more Asians.